TheOdinProject/curriculum/extra_stuff/newJScourse/JS101/first-steps-project.md

 let number = prompt('what is your favorite number?') console.log(number)
 ```
 Pretty easy right?
 Good.
 Gonna need that for this assignment.
+Note: since we're using `prompt()` for this assignment, you'll need to run your code in a browser rather than on the command line.

 Write a script that figures out a student's score on a test:
 1. Prompt the user for the number of points possible on the test and store it in a variable.